PromptPay and the Rise of Real-Time Rails Across Southeast Asia

 The harder cases are Indonesia and the Philippines.
 Indonesia's BI-FAST, launched in late 2021 by Bank Indonesia, brought real-time interbank credit transfers but took longer to gain consumer traction against the entrenched GoPay and OVO super-app wallets.
 The QRIS QR standardization mandate has helped — by requiring all QR-accepting merchants to display a single QRIS code readable by all licensed payment providers — but Indonesia's decentralized banking landscape (over 100 commercial banks, hundreds of rural banks) makes technical integration genuinely harder than Thailand's more consolidated system.

 GrabPay operates across six SEA markets but remains predominantly a closed-loop wallet: funds stay within the Grab ecosystem except where explicitly linked to bank accounts.
-The competitive dynamic between super-app wallets and interoperable national rails is not zero-sum — GrabPay volume and PromptPay volume both grew in Thailand simultaneously — but the policy question of whether super-app wallets should be required to interoperate with national rails is increasingly live in markets like Singapore, where MAS has been clear that digital banks and e-wallets must support PayNow.
+The competitive dynamic between super-app wallets and interoperable national rails is not zero-sum — GrabPay volume and PromptPay volume both grew in Thailand simultaneously — but the policy question of whether super-app wallets should be required to interoperate with national rails is increasingly live in markets like Singapore, where MAS has been clear that digital banks and PSPs must support PayNow.

 What Comes Next

 The next phase of SEA payment infrastructure is regional interoperability at scale.
-Project Nexus, the BIS Innovation Hub initiative connecting FAST (Singapore), PromptPay (Thailand), DuitNow (Malaysia), UPI (India), and PayNet (Philippines) into a multilateral instant payment network, entered design completion in 2024 with live implementation targeted for 2026-2027.
-If Nexus delivers, a Thai worker in Singapore could send remittances home in seconds at near-zero cost, bypassing the correspondent banking chains that still extract 3-6% on SEA remittance corridors.
-The infrastructure groundwork laid by PromptPay’s domestic success is what makes regional interoperability technically feasible — the hard design decisions about alias routing, QR standardization, and settlement finality were made at the national level first.
+Project Nexus, the BIS Innovation Hub initiative connecting FAST (Singapore), PromptPay (Thailand), DuitNow (Malaysia), UPI (India), and InstaPay (Philippines) into a multilateral instant payment network, completed its design blueprint in July 2024 (BIS, July 2024) with a live pilot in 2025 and full implementation targeted for 2026.
+Nexus Global Payments was incorporated in Singapore in 2025 to operationalize the network (BIS, 2025).
+If Nexus delivers, a Thai worker in Singapore could send remittances home in seconds at near-zero cost, bypassing the correspondent banking chains that still extract 3-6% on SEA remittance corridors â the same friction documented in the analysis of why cross-border B2B payments are broken.
+The infrastructure groundwork laid by PromptPay's domestic success is what makes regional interoperability technically feasible — the hard design decisions about alias routing, QR standardization, and settlement finality were made at the national level first.
 The regional layer is now an integration problem, not an invention problem.